gjbertele/projects/html/math utils/readme.md

 When such a PDE is entered, the solution is approximated, and a secondary evaluation bar appears where **f** can be used as a real function.
 For example, try **f'(x) = x**, then evaluate **f(0)**, **f(0.1)**, etc...

+The math.js file contains plenty of utilities not included in the UI, especially some matrix operations, various factorization algorithms, and more bigint operations.
+For advanced matrix operations including some matrix calculus, check out [this project](https://github.com/gjbertele/gjbertele.github.io/tree/main/matrixSolver)